joshhager603/airflowOrchestration/README.md

    ```
 8. Run the `airflow scheduler` command to start the Airflow scheduler.
 9. In a different terminal, run the `airflow webserver` command to start the Airflow webserver UI.
 10. In a browser, navigate to localhost:8080 to view DAG status through the Airflow UI.
+For this project, the default username and password are "admin" and "admin".